This could be the answer to the climate crisis | Boris Johnson and Iván Duque

 In sawing down our ancient forests we are cutting our own throats.
 It is time to review our legislation so that these crimes face proper sanctions, write Boris Johnson and Iván Duque

-In the next few hours and days the leaders of the world will try once again in Sharm el Sheikh at Cop27 to avert a wholesale global catastrophe.
+In the next few hours and days, the leaders of the world will try once again in Sharm el-Sheikh at Cop27 to avert a wholesale global catastrophe.

 They must overcome the growing and corrosive political scepticism about the ambition for net zero – a scepticism that is one of the most disastrous consequences of Putin’s illegal war in Ukraine.